robjohnnoble/robjohnnoble.github.io/_pages/cv.md

 Education and work experience
 ======
+2020-present: Lecturer in Mathematics at City, University of London, UK

-2018 - present  : PostDoc (20% contract) with  Hanna Kokko, University of Zurich, Switzerland
+2018-2020: PostDoc (20% contract) with  Hanna Kokko at University of Zurich, Switzerland

-2017 - present : PostDoc (80% contract) with Niko Beerenwinkel, ETH Zurich, Switzerland
+2017-2020: PostDoc (80% contract) with Niko Beerenwinkel at ETH Zurich, Switzerland

-2014 - 2017 : PostDoc with Michael Hochberg, Institut des Sciences de l’Evolution de Montpellier, France
+2014-2017: PostDoc with Michael Hochberg at Institut des Sciences de l’Evolution de Montpellier, France

-2009 - 2014 : DPhil with Mario Recker and Suntra Gupta, University of Oxford, UK
+2009-2014: DPhil with Mario Recker and Suntra Gupta at University of Oxford, UK

-1999 - 2003 : Master of Mathematics First Class (Hons), University of York, UK
+1999-2003: Master of Mathematics First Class (Hons) at University of York, UK